OpenBeacon/OpenBeacon/README.md

       Maybe only allow very small TLS requests to a well-known port.
 Maybe port 48812, BEAC in hex.
 That way it would be trivial to filter a DDOS attack.
       Is that really good enough though?
+    * I don't think letting the proxy know the domain is ideal because a malicious beacon could put the identifier in the domain, (sdf3rf.evil.io/junk).
+Then the proxy would know the excact location.
+      Is this acceptable since we're using random proxies?
+The likely hood that the random proxy is colluding with the attacker is small.
+(Is it small enough?)

 # Going Further
 Obviously this is from from a fully fleshed out spec, comments of all kinds are